nslabspl/storybook/docs/why-storybook.md

 <details>
 <summary>Does Storybook work with X?</summary>

-Storybook aims to integrate with industry-standard tools and platforms to simplify setup.
-Thanks to our ambitious developer community, we’ve made significant progress.
-There are hundreds of [addons](https://storybook.js.org/addons/) and tutorials that walk through how to set up Storybook in all types of projects.
+Storybook aims to integrate with industry-standard tools and platforms to simplify setup.Thanks to our ambitious developer community, we’ve made significant progress.
+There are hundreds of tutorials that walk through how to set up Storybook in all types of projects.

 If you’re using a niche framework or a recently launched tool, we might not have an integration for it yet.
 Consider creating a [proof of concept](./addons/writing-addons.md) yourself first to lead the way for the rest of the community.

 </details>
 <details>
 <summary>What’s the recommended Storybook workflow?</summary>